niladrridas/niladrridas/README.md

 **Niladri Das**
 ================

-Freelance Programmer & Data Scientist
+Freelance Programmer, IT Trainee & Data Scientist

 ***About Me***
 ------------